EdDataScienceEES/tutorial-RachelBrown03/index.md

 # 6. Summary and Interpretation
 {: #Summary}

 Congratulations, you've made it to the end of this tutorial!
 The Central Limit Theorem (CLT) is a valuable tool for ecologists working with real-world data, which is often skewed or irregular.
 In this tutorial, you’ve seen how the CLT helps approximate normality in sampling distributions, making it easier to apply statistical methods like confidence intervals and hypothesis tests.
-With this knowledge, you can confidently analyze population metrics, such as penguin body mass, and make reliable inferences even when the data isn’t perfectly shaped.
+With this knowledge, you can confidently analyse population metrics, such as penguin body mass, and make reliable inferences even when the data isn’t perfectly shaped.

 ----
 # 7. Challenge